kitnato/neverquest/Compendium.md

 ### Mastery

 Using a particular weapon or armor type increases its associated mastery.
-Weapon type mastery increases when attacking and armor when being hit.
-Leveling up mastery confers bonuses on the weapon types.
+Weapon mastery increases when attacking and armor mastery increases when being hit.
+Leveling up mastery confers bonuses on the respective armor and weapon types.

 Certain weapons require mastery levels before they can be used effectively.